techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     git add 0-bootstrap/single-cluster/3-apps/argocd/sko-sample
     git rebase --continue
     git push origin --force
     ```

-2. Login using CLI to the cluster and update argoCD privileges by running

-    ```bash
-    oc apply -f multi-tenancy-gitops/setup/ocp4x
-    ```

 5. Refresh in argoCD web ui the `Infra` and `Services` applications.
 The `apic-demo` and `ibm-platform-navigator-instance` may take up to 1 hour to complete. **Make sure that all the status are Sync and Healthy before progressing.**